keb/brrrrrrrrrrr/README.md

 You can connect to your device via SSH and SFTP, as follows
 1. Enable and configure networking
 2. Note the device's IP shown in Information > Network Information
-3. Connect via SSH or SFTP using login/pass: `root`/`BRRRRRRRRRR`
+3. Connect via SSH or SFTP using login/pass: `root` / `BRRRRRRRRRR`

 ### On-device terminal

-Connecting an external keyboard to the OTG USB port, you can switch to tty2 from RetroArch by pressing ctrl+alt+f2, and switch back to retroarch by alt-f1.
+Connecting an external keyboard to the OTG USB port, you can switch to tty2 from RetroArch by pressing ctrl+alt+f2, and switch back to sway/retroarch by alt-f1.
 The same login/pass as for SSH and SFTP apply.

 ### On boot